raspberrypilearning/editor-target-practice/en/step_8.md

 ## Now run your code

 Stop your code from running, then switch to Split View before running your code again.
-Click the **Run** button.
-You should see the colours being printed in the **Text output**.

 <div class="c-project-output">
 ![Tabs showing visual output, text output and split view options.](images/split-view.png)